-What Should I Do If I Get a Flat Tire While I’m Driving?
+What Should I Do If I Get a Flat Tire While Driving?

-Most folks can tell they have a flat tire immediately.
-There will be some sort of physical bumping or thumping, followed soon after by a noticeable change in steering and handling, and not for the better.
-After the air escapes the tire, the only thing between the road and the wheel rim is a relatively thin piece of rubber.
+How can you tell your tire is flat?
+There’s usually some bumping or thumping, followed soon after by a noticeable change in steering and handling, and not for the better.
+After the air escapes the tire, the only thing between the road and the wheel rim is a thin piece of rubber.
 You’ll feel the difference, especially if it’s one of the front tires that’s flat.
 You may hear a flapping noise or notice the steering wheel pulling hard to one side.

 Once you realize you have a flat, don’t panic.
-Put on your emergency flashers.
-Slow down, and try to get off the road.
+Put on your emergency flashers, slow down, and try to get off the road safely.
 If there’s no parking lot nearby, pull off onto the right shoulder as far as possible.
-You also can use the left side in certain freeway situations.
-(For example, if there’s a safe median area in the center of a divided highway, and you’d otherwise have to cross traffic to get to the right shoulder.)
-But most experts don’t recommend driving on a flat tire for very long.
-So, as a general rule, don’t try to keep going and reach the next exit on a flat.
+You can also use the left shoulder in certain freeway situations – for example, if there’s a safe median area in the center of a divided highway.
+Don’t go far, though: Most experts don’t recommend driving on a flat tire for very long.

 Should I Try Fixing a Flat Tire Myself?

-Fewer and fewer new vehicles have spare tires.
-The AAA reports that nearly 30 percent of the cars and trucks produced for the 2017 model year rely on alternatives such as run-flat tires and inflator kits instead.
-And neither will help if you have more than a small hole in your tire.
+Many newer vehicles don’t even have spare tires.
+AAA reports that nearly 30% of the cars and trucks produced for the 2017 model year rely on alternatives such as run-flat tires or inflator kits instead.
+Neither one will help if you have more than a small hole in your tire.

 Who Should I Call If I Get a Flat Tire?

 A final word of caution: Always be careful when anyone approaches you to help.
-This is especially true if a vehicle stops and it’s not a clearly marked police car, courtesy van or tow truck.
-In most cases, it will be a generous stranger looking to lend a hand.
+This is especially true if a vehicle stops and it’s not a marked police car, courtesy van, or tow truck.
+In most cases, a generous stranger will be looking to lend a hand.
 But not always.
-If you have any worries, stay in your vehicle with the doors locked, and don’t hesitate to call the police.
+If you have any worries, stay in your vehicle with locked doors and call 911 if needed.